Appointment with Fear (radio): Appointment with Fear (1943-1955 and 1976)

 Appointment with Fear ran for nine series between 1943 and 1955, initially on the BBC Home Service and from September 1945 on the Light Programme.
-The Man in Black was played by the British character actor Valentine Dyall, except in the second series where he was portrayed by Dyall's father Franklin Dyall.
-Only four episodes are known to survive.
+The Man in Black was played by the British character actor Valentine Dyall, except in the second series where the character was portrayed by Dyall's father Franklin Dyall.
+Only four episodes are known to survive, three from Series 3 (“The Pit and the Pendulum”, “The Speaking Clock”, “The Clock Strikes Eight”) and one from Series 6 (“And the Deep Shuddered”).
 A tenth series was broadcast on the BBC World Service in 1976.